Blackball International is the officially recognised governing body for the sport of blackball pool worldwide.

 The rules of blackball pool are well documented and can be viewed on this website.

-Blackball International liaises with continental and national pool organisations to ensure the success of the World Blackball Championships.
+Blackball International liaises with continental and national pool organisations to ensure the success of the World Blackball Championship.

 This biennial tournament has been held at worldwide venues since 2006.

-The Championships have previously been hosted by the Republic of Ireland, England, Scotland and Swaziland.
+Championships have previously been hosted by Morocco, Republic of Ireland, England, Scotland, France and Swaziland.

-Winning teams and individuals in the various competing categories have been recorded since the first Championships.
+Winning teams and individuals in a range of competition categories have been recorded since the first Championship tournament.